flaneurette/tiny-shop/README.md

 Most CSV and JSON files can be edited, and it is advised to do so for TinyShop to work properly.
 A few are listed below that are required to be edited:

-- Site.csv|json
+- Site.csv|.json

 This file contains site wide settings, such as meta tags, logo, javascripts and stylesheets.

-- Navigation.csv|json
+- Navigation.csv|.json

 TinyShop has a preset navigation which can be changed according to one's wishes.
 Currently, TinyShop does not support dropdown navigation only a horizontal navigation bar.
 This might change in future versions.
 Navigation supports relative paths only.

-- Shop.csv|json
+- Shop.csv|.json

 This file contains all shop products.
 By default, preset shop products are loaded and displayed.

-- Categories.csv|json
+- Categories.csv|.json

 This file contains the categories that are loaded in the left-side navigation bar.

-- Subcategories.csv|json
+- Subcategories.csv|.json

 This file contains the subcategories that are loaded in the left-side navigation bar and displayed under each particular category.

-- payment/paypal/paypal.csv|json
+- payment/paypal/paypal.csv|.json

 This file contains the PayPal information.
 Upon installation, the PayPal e-mailadress will be asked and is written to this file.
 Further information could be changed manually, such as return pages and cancellation pages.

-- Currencies.csv|json
+- Currencies.csv|.json

 This file contains all currencies, normally this file needs not to be changed.

-- Articles.csv|json
+- Articles.csv|.json

-This file contains all the articles, if written and displayed under the navigation of artiles.
+This file contains all the articles, if written and displayed under the navigation of articles.

-- Blog.csv|json
+- Blog.csv|.json

 This file contains all the weblogs, if written and displayed under the navigation of weblog or blog.